pnp/blog/content/office-add-ins-community-call/2022-08-10/index.md

 For the vast majority of scenarios, the performance between the two isn't significantly different.

-**Thanks so much for the incredible progress on this front.
-It's definitely been a pain point for us to know where Microsoft engineers commune or are able to engage with the developer community.
-I'm looking forward to hearing more next month! :) Can you clarify if there will be a paid support path for non-enterprise developers?**
+**It's definitely been a pain point for us to know where Microsoft engineers commune or are able to engage with the developer community.
+Can you clarify if there will be a paid support path for non-enterprise developers?**

 No, there is no paid support for non-enterprise Office Add-ins developer customers.
 I do believe Graph has paid support so that's good news if you have a suggestion for a Graph service API.

-**How can we move API calls to the server for a mobile add-in and get a token that can be used with EWS or Graph without user interaction?**
+**How can we move API calls to the server for a Outlook mobile add-in and obtain a token that can be used with EWS or Graph without user interaction?**

 The idea is that you do expose a server service as part of your add-in.
 That service is the one calling Graph (on the server) and returning the needed data to your add-in JS layer.

-**On mobile we won't have that initial bootstrap token from the user to send to the server though so how should we be retrieving that in mobile environment given all we'll have is user email address?

-Is the idea that the server would be authenticating as a service user?
-I'm missing who the server is meant to authenticate with the Graph API as.

-Regular desktop flow: Bootstrap token generated on client by add-in getAccess, specific to user.
+**On Outlook mobile we won't be provided with the initial bootstrap token from the user to send to the server, so how can we go about retrieving that token in then mobile environment given all we'll have is user email address?
+Is the concept that the server would authenticate as a service user?
+Need further clarifcation on who the server is meant to authenticate with the Graph APIs.
+Context: Regular desktop flow: Bootstrap token generated on client by add-in getAccess, specific to user.
 Sent to server and on-behalf of token retrieved to issue actual Graph API calls.

-Mobile: ?**
+Mobile: what is the mobile equivalent?**

 During the REST exemption period, we will be working on providing a similar API for mobile so you can implement that functionality.
 Until then, you can keep using REST.